Entertainment

-The biopic on Michael Jackson’s life, starring his nephew Jaafar Jackson, portrays key moments from his journey, including the period when he announced his final tour with his brothers.
+The biopic on Michael Jackson’s life, starring his nephew Jaafar Jackson, portrays key moments from his uncle’s journey, including the period when he announced his final tour with his brothers onstage.

 In the aftermath of the Victory Tour era, Michael co-wrote the 1985 charity single “We Are the World,” which became one of the most successful global fundraising songs of all time, raising millions for famine relief in Africa.
 He also starred in the 1986 3D short film Captain EO, which was shown at several Disney theme parks.